rgbussell/special_agent/planning/03_development.md

 ## Phase 1
 * Homework helper chat bot that helps with spelling bee and honors math exam prep
 * Database should hold memory about previous sessions
+* Agent that identifies and can help identify home assignment due dates

 ## Phase 2
 * calendar organizer agent that can access assignments and calendar